boblone/hello-world/README.md

 # hello-world
 I did some changes to this file.
 I'll try if it works.
-I hope I will  plain sailing.
+I hope it will be plain sailing.